 Several experts now advise that the public should be more mindful of their carb intake versus their fat intake, since obesity rates in US adults have increased during the same time that fat intake was decreased and carb intake increased.

 Some people may experience keto flu when they begin a low carb diet.
-While not everyone will fall prey to it, you should be aware of the symptoms: sleepiness and fatigue, brain fog, nausea, headaches and upset stomach.
+Despite starting a low carb diet, not everyone will show signs of the keto flu, but you should be aware of the symptoms: sleepiness and fatigue, brain fog, nausea, headaches and upset stomach.

 The best way to ease your symptoms is by increasing salt intake with 2 cups of broth daily or using soy sauce over food to re- balance electrolyte levels in the body.
 The symptoms will likely disappear within a few days and you will be on your way to ketosis success.